Weißenstein Rock Climbing

 Driving here is also relatively uncomplicated.
 From Nuremberg, take the A9 to the Plech exit (Exit 46).
 Head towards Plech.
 After driving through Plech, head towards Neuhaus and stay on this road through Höfen.
 After leaving Höfen, continue straight for approximately 1.5km until you see a turn-off on the left which is probably full of cars already.
 You'll also be able to see the rock from here.
 Drive past the exit of the loop and enter on the Eingang side to park here.
 Get out and walk straight up to the route you want to do.
 You may have to wait in line...

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Weißenstein:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Weißenstein:

 Featured Route For Weißenstein